Goldman free to sell ICBC stake: president

 If sold, it would be the fourth sell-down of the world's biggest bank by market value.
 Goldman, which first invested in the Chinese bank before its IPO in 2006, last sold $1.54 billion worth of ICBC shares in November.

-Other banks that have held or hold stakes in major Chinese lenders include Bank of America (BAC.N), RBS (RBS.L) and UBS (UBS.N).
+Other banks that have held or hold stakes in major Chinese lenders include Bank of America (BAC.N), RBS and UBS.
 All of them have sold or watered down their investments over the years, mostly to deal with trouble back home.

 LOCAL GOVT DEBT MANAGEABLE